kevshakes/content/posts/modern-CI-CD-Pipelines-on-Amazon-CodeCatalyst-with-Jira-Issues-Tracking/index.md

 * [Amazon CodeCatalyst Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/23fa5676-2943-415b-98b9-125f5e86912d/en-US)

-If you found this guide helpful, we appreciate your feedback and in case you end up facing any challenges along the way, we are here for you.
-Ping us.
+If you found this guide helpful, we appreciate your feedback and in case you end up facing any challenges, we are here for you, please send it our way